 Once again, that seemed the end of the story.
 The words had been written and the recording made, and while Emma grew up, Petita remained fixed in time and place...

-But now, more than twenty years later, the story proves itself to be true.
+But now, thirty and a bit years later, the story proves itself to be true.
 In its own words, "Words in books are magical things / Shut the book's cover / and the words dance and sing / That's why when you open any book anew / you may find something you never knew / was there before."
 In other words, Senorita Petita has taken on a life of her own and is to star in her own movie - just a short one, just like Mr. Woo - but a movie all the same.

 Feel free to stay tuned for developments, and we hope you'll enjoy the finished results!